-All these factors may affect the fluctuation of securities prices and return of investments, which may cause valuation losses in fair values of listed investments of the Company.
-Despite the management and the Investment Manager have formulated proper investment strategy, sudden market fluctuations may constitute adverse impact on the investment returns and financial results of the Company.
-The Company recorded a net loss of 5% on listed securities investments in the year 2021 given relevant risk control measures, yet outperformed the HSI and HSCEI which fell 14.1% and 23.3% respectively.
+All these factors may have an impact on the fluctuation of security prices and return on investment, resulting in losses in the fair value of the Company's listed investments.
+Despite the fact that management and the Investment Manager have formulated a proper investment strategy, sudden market fluctuations may have an adverse impact on the investment return and financial results of the Company.
+The Company recorded a net loss of 14.9% on listed securities investments in 2022, given relevant risk control measures, yet outperformed the HSI and HSCEI which fell 15.5% and 18.6%, respectively.